 Indicate on the picture list “S,” “M,” or “L” for each image, to guide the designer on the relative importance of each reproduction.

-For guidelines on image formats, clearing rights and permissions, and image-rental contracts, please review Clearing Permissions for Images.
+For guidelines on image formats, fair use in scholarly publishing, clearing rights and permissions, and image-rental contracts, please review Clearing Permissions for Images.

 Diagrams, Charts, and Line Images

 These images cannot be incorporated into text; each must be treated as a figure.
 Original diagrams, photographs copied from a book, and very sharp enlarged photocopies may all be acceptable.
 (Remember that you may need written permission from the copyright holder to reproduce these, unless the work is in the public domain.)
 They should be larger than the desired size of the reproduction.
 Any markings, such as i.d. letters or numbers, labels, keys, or other text added to a diagram or map must be in type, not handwritten.
 If the image requires longer text labels, the author is responsible for supplying a final image (usually in digital format).
 CAA cannot create or insert such data into images.

 The following information must be provided at the beginning of the review, starting new lines as follows: